What is Breast Augmentation Surgery?

 - Delay in the healing of the surgical incision;

-- Changes in the sensation of the chest and nipple that may be temporary or permanent;
+- Changes in the sensation of the breast and nipple that may be temporary or permanent;

 - Create a thick capsule around the prosthesis;